-Potatoes taste much better just steamed.
+Potatoes taste much better just steamed in a pot with very little water at the bottom.
 Even plain they taste great.
 The reason is simple: all the vitamins and minerals stay in them, nothing gets drained out.
 Nothing gets lost.

 Do not cook potatoes in water and drain all the good stuff down the drainage!

-The variety of potatoes matter too.
-Choose a yellow potato with buttery flavor.
+The variety of potatoes matter, too.
+Choose a yellow potato with a buttery flavor.
 We like the German Butterball potatoes with creamy and waxy golden flesh.
-Steamed this potatoes taste so good just plain.
+Steamed these potatoes taste so good just plain.

-Now, when you add some cream you get the best mashed potatoes ever!
-Or add more of yummy things you like in mashed potatoes: garlic, dill, thyme, herbal salt and the list can go on.
+Add any yummy things you like in mashed potatoes: milk of any kind, garlic, dill, thyme, herbal salt, and the list can go on.

-What will make this potatoes the best is not what you add (even though it is all just so yummy), it’s what you do not take away.
+What will make these potatoes the best is not what you add (even though it is all just so yummy), it’s what you do not take away.

 - 6 potatoes